cosmic-community/interactive-periodic-table-explorer/README.md

 This application was built using the following prompts to generate the content structure and code:

-### Content Model Prompt
+### Original Content Model Prompt

 > "I want to build a beautiful modern looking periodic table"

-### Code Generation Prompt
+### Game Transformation Prompt

-> "I want to build a beautiful modern looking periodic table"
+> "I want to turn this into a fun game of can you lick the element or not, where you have to guess which elements would be safe to consume and which would not be great or probably kill you.
+Do you think you can update this site into that more comedical fun game of a site while still keeping it looking good and informative?"

-The app has been tailored to work with your existing Cosmic content structure and includes all the features requested above.
+The app combines serious chemistry education with humor to make learning about elements memorable and entertaining.

 ## Technologies Used